Mitral Valve Stenosis - Overview

 - You'll probably need only regular checkups if

-- You may need medicines to relieve symptoms or treat complications.
+- You may need medicines to treat complications.

 - You may need your